anadolu898/Crypto-Reward-Comparison-Turkey-2/README.md

 Scraping happens:
 - When the backend starts
-- Every 6 hours automatically
+- Every 3 hours automatically via the service
+- Daily at midnight for complete refresh
 - When manually triggered via API

 ## Contributing